rsdoiel/rsdoiel.github.io/blog/2017/06/16/cross-compiling-go.md

 not the same ARM processor found on a Raspberry Pi 3.
 As a result it needs its own compiled version of Go.
 Fortunately cross compiling Go is very straight forward.
-I found two helpful Gists on Github discussing compiling Go for a 64-Bit ARM processor.
+I found two helpful Gists on GitHub discussing compiling Go for a 64-Bit ARM processor.

 + [conoro's gist](https://gist.github.com/conoro/4fca191fad018b6e47922a21fab499ca)
 + [truedat101's gist](https://gist.github.com/truedat101/5898604b1f7a1ec42d65a75fa6a0b802)